lizmat/articles/5to6-introduction.md

 [CPAN Butterfly Plan](https://www.perl.com/article/an-open-letter-to-the-perl-community/)
 to convert Perl 5 functionality to Perl 6 as closely as possible to the original API.
-I stated this as a goal, because Perl 5 as a programming language, is so much more than syntax alone.
+I stated this as a goal, because Perl 5 as a programming language is so much more than syntax alone.
 Ask anyone what the unique selling point of Perl is, and they will most likely tell you that that is CPAN.
 Therefore I think it's time to move from this view of the Perl universe: